To view this site please upgrade or use another browser. Try either Chrome, Safari, FireFox, Opera or Microsoft Edge.

 Olivia Plender

-The doctoral study is a collaboration between the Royal Institute of Art and the Swedish Artistic Research School/Lund University.
+The doctoral study was a collaboration between the Royal Institute of Art and the Swedish Artistic Research School/Lund University.
 (2012)